What are your hours?

 Well, if you’ve already seen our portfolio, the only thing left to do is contact us and set up a complimentary Portrait Planning Session.

 With each new client, we are building a relationship.
 It is important to us that our photography studio is a perfect match for your aesthetic style and personality.
 By meeting, we are better able to tailor your session to your wishes, and exceed your expectations.
 At this appointment, you’ll learn about all the unique services we offer and see a slide presentation geared towards photography that interests you.
-Portrait planning appointments are complimentary to schedule on either give us a call (503)736-3040 or drop us a note online at the bottom of this page.
+Portrait planning appointments are complimentary to schedule on either give us a call (503 )736-3040 or text (503) 951-8547 or send us a note online.

 We offer a limited number of photo sessions each week; your sitting fee reserves your session.
 This sitting fee is non-refundable, but should you be unable to attend your session and provide 72 hours notice, we will issue a transferable gift certificate for you or a friend.